-- a) First offense one (1) day in-school suspension - b) Second offense one (1) day out-of-school suspension - $\ensuremath{\textbf{c}}\xspace$) Third offense three (3) days out-of-school suspension.

-17. Gum Chewing

-- a) First offense-one (1) detention - b) Second Offense-one (1) day of in-school suspension - c) Third Offense---one (1) day out-of-school suspension
+- a) First offense one (1) day in-school suspension - b) Second offense one (1) day out-of-school suspension - c) Third offense three (3) days out-of-school suspension. - 17.
+Gum Chewing Students may be disciplined for gum chewing if it becomes a distraction to the learning environment. - a) First offense-one (1) detention - b) Second Offense-one (1) day of in-school suspension - c) Third Offense---one (1) day out-of-school suspension